aghand0ur/geoaigroup-website/content/authors/abdulkarim_gizzini/_index.md

 ---
 <!--StartFragment-->

-received his Ph.D. degree in telecommunications engineering in 2021 from Cergy Paris CY University in France.
-His Master and bachelor degrees in computer and communication engineering in 2017 and 2015, both from IUL university in Lebanon.
-His master thesis was conducted in collaboration with the Lebanese National Council for Scientific Research (CNRS).
-During 2020 he has been a visiting researcher at Vodafone Chair Mobile Communications Systems, Technical University of Dresden - Germany.
-Moreover, he has an active research collaboration with Technical University of Chemnitz - Germany, National Institute of Telecommunications (Inatel) - Brazil, New York University (NYU) - Abu Dhabi, CNRS - Lebanon.
-His research interests include vehicular communications, channel estimation in doubly dispersive channels, and artificial intelligence for wireless communications and image processing.
-He is currently a post-doctoral researcher at ETIS laboratory (UMR8051) which is a joint research unit between ENSEA, CY university, and CNRS in France.
+Received my Ph.D. degree in telecommunications engineering in 2021 from Cergy Paris CY University in France.
+My master’s and bachelor’s degrees in computer and communication engineering in 2017 and 2015, both from IUL university in Lebanon.
+I would like to mention that my master thesis was conducted in collaboration with the Lebanese National Council for Scientific Research (CNRS-L).
+During 2020 I have been a visiting researcher at Vodafone Chair Mobile Communications Systems, Technical University of Dresden - Germany.
+Moreover, I have an active research collaboration with Technical University of Chemnitz - Germany, National Institute of Telecommunications (Inatel) - Brazil, New York University (NYU) - Abu Dhabi, IIndraprastha Institute of Information Technology IIT-Delhi - India, and CNRS - Lebanon.
+I worked at ENSEA and IMT Nord Europe, France, as a postdoctoral researcher in 2022 and 2023, respectively.
+After that, I joined SogetiLabs, France, as an R&D project manager where I worked on AI-based solutions for improving the networking performance and QoS.
+My research interests include wireless communications, vehicular communications, channel estimation in doubly dispersive channels, and explainable artificial intelligence (XAI) for wireless communications, networking, and image processing.
+Recently, started my new position as an Associate Professor at Université Paris-Est Créteil, Laboratoire Images - Signaux et Systèmes Intelligents (LISSI), TincNET team.

 <!--EndFragment-->